RBEGamer/HomePLC/README.md

 * HomePLC-Server (runs on your main unit to control your devices, this repo)
 * HomePLC-Commander (Design the interaction beween the modules and create the schematic files and upload it to your main unit)

-### The HomePLC_Commander software was moved to https://github.com/RBEGamer/HomePLC_Commander
+### The HomePLC_Commander software was moved to [HomePLC_Commander](https://github.com/RBEGamer/HomePLC_Commander)
-### please the the description at the new location

-The HomePLC schematic is a grafical control language to design a interaction between the modules.
+The HomePLC schematic is a grafical control language (like FUP) to design the control logic.
-You have several nodes like standard logical nodes :
+You have several nodes like standard logical operations :
 * AND, OR, NOT,...
 * FLIPFLOS
 * MATH